 A very useful resource for doing your own research is the cannabis drug interactions page on Drugs.com.
-Since CBD oil is extracted from the cannabis plant, drug interactions with cannabis are a good proxy for drug interactions with CBD oil.
+Since CBD is extracted from the cannabis plant, drug interactions with cannabis are a good indicator for drug interactions with CBD.

 The Grapefruit Warning